 Teach Your Favorite Activities

 If this is you, I suggest picking your favourite activities for the first class.
 Something you feel very comfortable teaching, something you think the kids will like.
-Since this student took that Mindfulness for Children module, those activities could be:
+Since this student took the Mindfulness for Children module, those activities could be:

 - The sound-match game with shaking eggs – this activity can last for 2 or 3 classes if you don’t get all the matches done in the first class and you can adjust the game to make it age appropriate.